 60 N.Y.U.L.Rev.
 145-211 (1985)

 Scholarly Commons Citation

 West, Robin, "Jurisprudence as Narrative: An Aesthetic Analysis of Modern Legal Theory" (1985).
 Georgetown Law Faculty Publications and Other Works.
-Paper 496.
+496.